 Book: Bredon Hill: a Guide to Its Archaeology, History, Folklore & Villages.
 Logaston Press, £4.95, ISBN 1873827067.

 Spelling varies, with or without an ‘e’ in the middle, and the main village is Bromsberrow Heath.
-The Shop at Bromsberrow is community run, refreshments (tea, coffee, cake) available, 9 to 5 weekdays, 9 to 12.30 Sat/Sun.
+The Shop at Bromsberrow is community run, refreshments (tea, coffee, cake) available.
+Current hours 9am to 2pm, 4 to 5.30 or 6.30pm weekdays, 9 to 12.30pm Sat/Sun.

 Attractive tower to the church – see our photo album.